DBC-Boots/DBC-Boots.github.io/wiki/Networking.md

 Section is `WIP`

+## Hackathons

+Hackathons are events that people gather together and try to solve a problem, hack at a new API, or hack on new technology.
+Each hackathon is different.
+Some have prizes, others have the respect of developers.
+Research your hackathon, reach out to the organizers, figure out which one is right for you.

+### Finding Hackathons

+* [DevPost](http://devpost.com/) - Find hackathons near you

 ## Managing Connections

 A.k.a "The Hustle".
 It's the art of really making meaningful connections with the people you meet.
 There's a few rules about managing your connections though, so let's go over some ground rules.